Frequently Asked Questions About Dietetic Internship

 2. The intern will be evaluated at specified intervals as delineated by Policy and Procedure 500.1, Evaluation of Interns.
 An acceptable standard of performance must be achieved.

-3. Successful completion of the CMUDI will culminate in receipt by the intern the ACEND Verification Statement* (six originals) completed by the program director.
+3. Successful completion of the CMUDI and completion of a master's degree will culminate in receipt by the intern the ACEND Verification Statement* (six originals) completed by the program director.

 What is computer matching for the CMUDI?